shannah/cn1-data-access-lib/README.md

 ##Motivation

-In almost all Codename One apps that I write (that use a database) there are two key functions that always occur:
+In almost all Codename One apps that I write (that use a database) there are three key functions that always occur:

 1. Creating the database schema, and updating the database schema for successive versions of the app.
 2. Loading data from a Web service into the database.
 Usually from a JSON data source, but not always.